jiep/offensive-ai-compilation/README.md

     * [ABS: Scanning Neural Networks for Back-doors by Artificial Brain Stimulation](https://dl.acm.org/doi/10.1145/3319535.3363216)
     * [DeepInspect: A Black-box Trojan Detection and Mitigation Framework for Deep Neural Networks](https://www.ijcai.org/proceedings/2019/647)
     * [Defending Neural Backdoors via Generative Distribution Modeling](https://arxiv.org/abs/1910.04749)
-    * [Fool the AI!](https://fooltheai.mybluemix.net/): Hackers can use backdoors to poison training data and cause an AI model to misclassify images.
-Learn how IBM researchers can tell when data has been poisoned, then guess what backdoors have been hidden in these datasets.
-Can you guess the backdoor?

 ###### 🔗 Useful links 🔗